Optimized Projections for Compressed Sensing via Direct Mutual Coherence Minimization

-In the first experiment, we set $m=[6:2:16]$, $n=60$, $d=30$ and $T=2$.
-Figure \ref{fig_4_cs2measurements} shows the averaged reconstruction error v.s. the number of measurements $m$ ($T$ is fixed).
-Generally, the CS performance improves for OMP as $m$ increases in this experiment.
-Also, as expected, all the optimized projection methods lead to better CS performance by comparing with the random projection.
-Our proposed DMCM-P outperforms the algorithms of Elad, Xu et al. and Duarte-Carajalino and Sapiro.
+In the first experiment, we { vary $m$ and set $n=60$, $d=30$, $T=2$ when $\D$ is the Gaussian random matrix, $n=60$, $d=60$, $T=2$ when $\D$ is the DCT matrix and $n=100$, $d=100$, $T=4$ when $\D$ is the matrix learned by K-SVD, respectively.
+Figure \ref{fig_cs_gaussian_measurement}, \ref{fig_cs_dct_measurement} and \ref{fig_cs_ksvd_measurement} show the average relative reconstruction error {(left) and support recovery rate (right)} v.s. the number $m$ of measurements ($T$ is fixed).
+In the last case, we follow \cite{Eladbook} to train a dictionary for sparsely representing patches of size 10$\times$10 extracted from the image Barbara.
+This image is of size 512$\times$512 and thus has 253009 possible patches, considering all overlaps.
+We extract one tenth of these patches (uniformly spread) to train on using the K-SVD with 50 iterations.} The CS performance improves as $m$ increases.
+Also, as expected, all the optimized projection matrices produce better CS performance than the random projection does, and our proposed DMCM-P consistently outperforms the algorithms of Elad, Xu et al. and Duarte-Carajalino and Sapiro.